-All Suppliers must provide Workers with safe and healthy working conditions.
+All Suppliers must provide Workers with safe and healthy working conditions and complying with the local laws with regard to health and safety at work, so far as reasonably practicable.
 Suppliers must refer to and comply with applicable FCC policies available at: Policies & Positions | Ferrara.
+Suppliers commit to undertaking their own supply chain due diligence to ensure that their supply chain partners perform their activities in compliance with the aforementioned rules.

-- A. Occupational Safety: Workers must be provided with, at a minimum, access to: potable water; adequate and clean restrooms; adequate heat, ventilation, and lighting; sanitary eating areas; emergency first-aid equipment and supplies; and emergency medical care.
+A. Occupational Safety: Workers must be provided with, at a minimum, access to: potable water; adequate and clean restrooms; adequate heat, ventilation, and lighting; sanitary eating areas; emergency first-aid equipment and supplies; and emergency medical care.
 Workers must not be subjected to work in areas or facilities with unacceptable or unsafe levels of noise or air particulates without proper health and safety equipment.
 All facility exits must remain clear and unrestricted.
 Suitable, sanitary PPE must be provided to Workers at the Supplier's expense (i.e., not at cost to Workers).
-Facilities must be constructed and maintained in accordance with applicable laws, codes, and ordinances. - B. Health and Safety Training and Communication: Suppliers must ensure that all Workers are trained on policies and practices related to occupational health and safety and emergency preparedness.
+Facilities must be constructed and maintained in accordance with applicable laws, codes, and ordinances.

+- B. Health and Safety Training and Communication: Suppliers must ensure that all Workers are trained on policies and practices related to occupational health and safety and emergency preparedness.
 Workers must be trained at the start of employment and routinely thereafter.
 Health and safety training must be provided to Workers in the Workers' primary language(s).
 Suppliers must provide their Workers with a mechanism through which Workers can raise any concerns about health and safety without fear of retaliation. - C. Living and Housing Conditions: Suppliers providing housing or living accommodations for Workers must ensure that: facilities are clean and structurally-sound; Workers have access to potable water, clean restrooms, and showers; and accommodations provide adequate heat, ventilation, lighting, sanitary food preparation and dining areas, and emergency exits.
 All exits in housing accommodations must remain clear and unrestricted to allow for free movement of Workers. - D. Emergency Preparedness: Suppliers must implement appropriate operational procedures to identify and respond to emergency situations.
 At a minimum, procedures must include Worker notification and training, drills, evacuation protocols, and adequate equipment (e.g., fire suppression equipment, alarms, first-aid supplies, etc.).
 Suppliers must ensure emergency equipment is well-maintained, functional, and periodically inspected in accordance with applicable laws and codes. - E. Risk Management: Suppliers will maintain systems to prevent, detect, respond to, and report potential risks to the safety, health, and security of all Workers.
 These systems must include timely investigation and response procedures and proper incident reporting protocols.